Michael Kors returns to New York Fashion Week with urban romance | ExBulletin

 Kors recalled names like Sophia Loren, Ingrid Bergman and Jackie Kennedy as inspirations for the timeless line.

-But above all, Kors pointed out that the style is back. after a year of closures linked to the coronavirus, the city’s places of art and culture.
+Most importantly, Kors stressed that the style is back after a year of coronavirus-related closures that hit the city’s artistic and cultural venues.

 In Kors, whatever chaos is going on in the world, he says he hopes his work and his latest collection will help people feel comfortable, regardless of their size or age.